yiisoft/docs/guide/en/start/creating-project.md

-# Creating a Project
+# Creating a project

-You can create Yii project using the [Composer](https://getcomposer.org/) package manager.
+You can create a Yii project using the [Composer](https://getcomposer.org/) package manager.

-We recommend starting with a project template that is a minimal working Yii project implementing some basic features.
+We recommend starting with a project template that's a minimal working Yii project implementing some basic features.
 Its code is organized in a recommended way.
 Therefore, it can serve as a good starting point for your projects.

-## Installing Composer
+## Installing composer

-If you do not already have Composer installed, you may do so by following the instructions at [getcomposer.org](https://getcomposer.org/download/).
+If you don't already have a Composer installed, you may do so by following the instructions at [getcomposer.org](https://getcomposer.org/download/).
 On Linux and Mac OS X, you'll run the following commands:

 ```bash